 As for the sound, as long as you don’t expect full audiophile-level quality here (you won’t get it), we think you'll find the sound very capable.
 Overall it's slightly muddy with a small dip in clarity, but for most that won’t matter – especially when you're out on a run or hitting the weights at the gym.

 How to choose the best MP3 player for you

 Need new headphones for your new MP3 Player?
 These are the best headphones of 2021, including the best over-ear headphones, on-ear headphones, in-ear headphones, noise-cancelling headphones, and more.

 So, what do you need to consider when looking for the best MP3 player?
 Well, the most important thing you need to think about is the audio codec your music library is in.

 Anyone who uses Apple Music will probably have a music library completely filled with Apple’s proprietary AAC codec, and luckily most MP3 players will support that codec.
 However, if you consider yourself an audiophile, you’ll need support for lossless codecs like FLAC, WAV and ALAC, as these codecs don’t use the compression methods used on lossy codecs like AAC or MP3.
 However, they will take up more space.

-Here's the best part though: unlike smartphones, MP3 players are built to last, so there’s no need to go on an endless two-year upgrade-cycle like you might with a smartphone.
+Here's the best part though: unlike smartphones, the best MP3 players are built to last, so there’s no need to go on an endless two-year upgrade-cycle like you might with a smartphone.
 This means it’s probably in your best interests to take some time and find the one that’s right for you, as you will probably be using it for a few years to come.

 - Looking for a something to listen to on your new MP3 player?
 Check out our list of the best podcasts around.